JosephGonzalesJSG/JosephGonzalesJSG.github.io/README.md

 # 9. External Factors: Exchange rates vs PPP
 As a critical concept explaining the price differences in different countries, PPP is crucial in guiding investment decisions.
 By comparing it to the exchange rate for every currency, we can determine the potential value of the Canadian dollar.
 This understanding of PPP significantly enhances the sense of expertise of Starbucks executives, making them feel more knowledgeable and competent in their investment decisions, thereby boosting their confidence.

 We devised a map to engage Canadian consumers and Starbucks executives in a strategic understanding of the countries where they can enjoy more Starbucks lattes or, as an executive, where their investments would yield higher returns.
-To craft this map, we employed a for loop that systematically evaluates the PPP of each country against the exchange rate.
-If the PPP surpasses the exchange rate, it signifies a country ripe for astute investment - provided other requisite research has been conducted - and lastly, the same process method was used to display the map.
+To craft this map, we employed a for loop that evaluates the PPP of each country against the exchange rate.
+If the PPP surpasses the exchange rate, it signifies a investment opportunity where the currency is actually undervalued compared to its set exchange rate.

 ![Investment Table](table5.png "Investment Table")

 ![Investment Map](map1.png "Investment Map")

 # 10. Conclusions based on findings
 In conclusion, explaining the differences in PPP per country needs a more comprehensive approach that considers multiple factors in understanding price differences, rather than attributing them to a single cause.